krathul/feep/measurement_setup.md

 ## Energy meter

-One of the remmonded devices is the [GUDE Expert Power Control 1202](https://www.gude.info/en/power-distribution/switched-metered-pdu/expert-power-control-1202-series.html).
+One of the recommended devices is the [GUDE Expert Power Control 1202](https://www.gude.info/en/power-distribution/switched-metered-pdu/expert-power-control-1202-series.html).
 It provides plugs for powering the computer and measures the current during operation.
 The device can be controlled and read via cabled Ethernet.
 There is a web-based user interface, a [REST API](http://wiki.gude.info/EPC_HTTP_Interface), and the device supports various protocols such as SNMP or syslog.

-There is a script available to read data from the device vis SNMP: https://gitlab.umwelt-campus.de/root/mobiles_messgeraet.
+There is a script available to read data from the device via SNMP: https://gitlab.umwelt-campus.de/root/mobiles_messgeraet.

 As an alternative it might be possible to [repurpose cheap switchable power plugs as measurement devices](https://volkerkrause.eu/2020/10/17/kde-cheap-power-measurement-tools.html)